SushmaLinda/demo/README.md

 # demo
-This is a demo project
-This is a first Git project.
+This is a demo project And a first Git project.
 Author-Sushma Linda